Privacy Policy

 We strive to maintain the relevance, accuracy and completeness and currency of the personal information we hold and to protect its privacy and security.
 We keep personal information only for as long as is reasonably necessary for the purpose for which it was collected or to comply with any applicable legal reporting or document retention requirements.

-• Confidentiality requirements for employees
+• Confidentiality requirements for employees.

-• Confidentiality statements on all outgoing correspondence including email
+• Confidentiality statements on all outgoing correspondence including email.

-• Document storage security policies
+• Document storage security policies.

 • Providing a discreet environment for confidential discussions.

-However, we cannot guarantee the security of personal information provided to us electronically via the internet, email or text nor can it guarantee the safe delivery of personal information via ordinary post and as such any communication is made at your own risk.
+However, we cannot guarantee the security of personal information provided to us electronically via the internet, email or text nor can we guarantee the safe delivery of personal information via ordinary post and as such any communication is made at your own risk.
 The security arrangements are reviewed and tested from time to time.

 Will we disclose your personal information to anyone?

 We do not sell, trade, or rent your personal information to others.
-Generally, we will only disclose your personal information for the purposes of providing its products and services to you.
+Generally, we will only disclose your personal information for the purposes of providing our products and services to you.
 This may include disclosing your personal information to various entities within McAllister Private Wealth and third parties where necessary to provide you with our products and services.

-These third parties may include government departments or other regulatory authorities and professional associations, lawyers, auditors, financial market and clearing and settlement facility operators, lenders, credit providers, insurers and audit insurance providers, custodians, share registries, certain software and IT providers, third parties engaged to perform administrative tasks, professional advisers or, if authorised by you, your staff, family members, and associated entities This disclosure is always on a confidential basis.
+These third parties may include government departments or other regulatory authorities and professional associations, lawyers, auditors, financial market and clearing and settlement facility operators, lenders, credit providers, insurers and audit insurance providers, custodians, share registries, certain software and IT providers, third parties engaged to perform administrative tasks, professional advisers or, if authorised by you, your staff, family members, and associated entities.
+This disclosure is always on a confidential basis.

 We may also disclose your personal information with your consent or if disclosure is required or authorised by law.